mhdostal/ARCodeProject/README.md

         Easy access to all ARKit and AGSLocationDataSource delegate methods

     The steps needed to implement each of the three AR patterns are similar and will be detailed below.

+Information on installing the ArcGIS Runtime SDK can be found [here](https://developers.arcgis.com/ios/latest/swift/guide/install.htm)

+Information on incorporting the Toolkit into your project can be found [here](https://github.com/Esri/arcgis-runtime-toolkit-ios#instructions)

 The rest of the article assumes you have installed the SDK, cloned or forked the Toolkit repo and set up your project to incorporate both.

 Methodology